 My Visit to General MillsThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 As you all know, a few weeks ago I took a trip to the General Mills’ headquarters in Minneapolis, MN.
 It was a jam-packed two-day visit, where I spent most of my time chatting with their team and the President of their cereal division (Jim Murphy) about the steps they’re taking to make their cereals healthier.

 Before the trip, I was skeptical about General Mills’ efforts to make their cereals “healthier.”
 While some of their cereals like Yellow Box Cheerios, which are non-GMO, gluten free, and only have 1g sugar per serving, are good choices (and I’m a huge fan of their organic brand – Cascadian Farm), I was obviously concerned about their other cereals like Lucky Charms, Cinnamon Toast Crunch, etc. that have 10g sugar per 3/4 cup serving, and artificial colors/ingredients.

 So what did I learn on the trip?
 Is General Mills just another big bad food company?
 What are their plans to make their cereals healthier?
 And what did we talk about for 2 days?

 - The cereal team at General Mills seems to really care about reducing sugar and removing all artificial colors/flavors from their cereals.
 All of us who attended (me and four other bloggers) expressed concerns over those ingredients, and everyone we spoke to at General Mills echoed our concerns.
 Over the past few years they have worked to reduce sugar content in their cereals down to 10g (max) per serving, and they are on a long term path to reduce that sugar even further.